 6 Arlington was completed in mid-1861 and purchased on August 31, 1861, by Josiah Gardner Abbott.
 He and his wife, Caroline (Livermore) Abbott were the first residents of the house.
 They previously had lived in Lowell.

 Josiah Abbott was an attorney.
 He had served as a member of the Massachusetts House of Representatives and State Senate, and was a Member of Congress in 1876-1877.
 He also had been an unsuccessful candidate for US Senate on several occasions.

-They continued to live at 6 Arlington in 1878, but by 1879 had moved to a new home they had built at 317 Commonwealth.
+They continued to live at 6 Arlington in 1878, and also maintained a home, The Hundreds, in Wellesley Hills.
+By 1879 they had moved to a new home they had built at 317 Commonwealth.

 On April 2, 1878, 6 Arlington was purchased from Josiah Abbott by wholesale liquor dealer Nathaniel F. Goldsmith and his wife Mary E. (Keith) Goldsmith.
 They previously had lived at 38 Staniford.